-The 29th Avenue Station bus loop creates privacy problems due to overlooking from buses into the site.
+The ALRT creates privacy problems due to overlooking from trains, buses and the station platform into the site and the surrounding neighbourhood.
 New development that is higher than adjacent buildings could also create privacy problems.
-However, sensitive site and dwelling unit planning can reduce overlook problems and minimize the loss of privacy on adjacent sites.
+However, sensitive site and dwelling unit planning can reduce overlook problems and minimize loss of privacy on adjacent sites.

-New development should respect existing levels of privacy.
+New development should respect and improve existing levels of privacy.

-- (a) Using building massing and landscaping to block views from the bus loop into the new development. - (b) Designing and landscaping new development to ensure that the privacy of adjacent sites is not unduly compromised. - (c) Ensuring that new development has a high degree of individual unit privacy through careful location and treatment of windows and balconies. - (d) Locating solid fences between the bus loop and new dwelling units.
+- (a) Using building massing and landscaping to block views from the ALRT into new development and the surrounding neighbourhood. - (b) Designing and landscaping new development to ensure that the privacy of adjacent sites is not unduly compromised. - (c) Ensuring that new development has a high degree of individual unit privacy through careful location and treatment of windows and balconies.